fenago/next-level-python-big-data/bigdata-with-pyspark/lab_1.md

 Spark is now available to us as a [spark] variable.
 Let\'s try a simple thing in Spark.
 The first thing to do is to load a random file.
-In each Spark installation, there is a [README.md] markdown file, so let\'s load it into our memory as follows:
+Let\'s load `README.md` file into our memory as follows:

 ```
 text_file = spark.read.text("/headless/Desktop/next-level-python-big-data/bigdata-with-pyspark/Lab01/README.md")